-\begin{theorem} Let $\psi \in \lan{L}_{\Box\!\Diamond}$ be a Sahlqvist antecedent, and let $\chi \in \lan{L}$ be any formula.
-Then $\psi \cp \chi$ locally corresponds to a first-order formula on frames that is effectively computable from the sequent. \end{theorem} \begin{proof} We employ the same strategy as in the proof of Theorem~\ref{thm:corr}.
-The second half of the proof is identical to that of Theorem~\ref{thm:corr}, our strategy for obtaining a first-order formula is to remove all second-order quantifiers from $\so(\psi \cp \chi)[w]$.

-We assume that this expression has been processed such that no two quantifiers bind the same variable.
+\begin{theorem} Any Sahlqvist modal consequence pair $\psi \cp \chi$ locally corresponds to a first-order formula with one free variable. \end{theorem} \begin{proof} By Lemma ... we have $\mo{X}, w \Vdash \psi \cp \chi$ if and only if $\mo{X}^{\circ} \models \so(\psi \cp \chi)[w]$.
+As in Theorem~\ref{thm:corr}, our strategy for obtaining a first-order formula is to remove all second-order quantifiers from $\so(\psi \cp \chi)[w]$.
+We assume that no two quantifiers bind the same variable.
 The case where $\psi = \top$ or $\bot$ can be handled as in Theorem~\ref{thm:corr}.
 Let $p_1, \ldots, p_n$ be the propositional variables occurring in $\psi$, and write $P_1, \ldots, P_n$ for their corresponding unary predicates.
 We assume that every proposition letter that occurs in $\chi$ also occurs is $\psi$, for otherwise we may replace it by $\bot$ to obtain a formula which is equivalent in terms of validity on frames.

-{\it Step 1.} We start by pre-processing the formula $\so(\psi \cp \chi)$ some more.
-We make use of the fact that, after applying the second-order translation, we have classical laws such as distributivity.